-The Plan Review Committee of the Verona Environmental Commission (VEC) reviewed the application for 770 Bloomfield Avenue in Verona submitted by Attorney Alan Trembulak, which we received on April 12, 2022, on behalf of the Applicant, 770 Bloomfield LLC.
-We understand that the Applicant seeks to add a second story and an addition to a single-story building for a non-permitted use of a storage facility.

-The Applicant seeks to obtain multiple variances for pre-existing conditions including exceeding the maximum allowable total improved lot coverage, maximum allowable building coverage, encroaching into the front, side, and rear yard setbacks.
-Additional variance sought are for not meeting parking requirements in both amount of parking spots proposed and scale of those parking spots, as required.
-The comments below are provided for the Board's consideration.
+The Plan Review Committee of the Verona Environmental Commission (VEC) reviewed the application for 756 Bloomfield Avenue in Verona submitted by Attorney John R. Dusinberre representing JMAC Group, LLC that we received on March 10, 2022.
+We understand that the Applicant seeks to add a second story residential use to a single-story building.
+The Applicant seeks to obtain multiple variances for pre-existing conditions including exceeding the maximum allowable total improved lot coverage, maximum allowable building coverage, and lot size requirements as well as encroaching into the front, side and rear yard setbacks.
+Finally, the Applicant seeks conditional use variances for parking requirements and open space requirements on the site.
+The comments below are provided for the Board's consideration:

-- 1) As the existing and proposed impervious coverage for the site is 95.7% and Zone MR limits the maximum impervious coverage to 65%, we recommend that the resulting overage area (~2,580 ft2) be conveyed to a green infrastructure element.
-More specifically, a portion of the proposed rooftop area over the second-story addition could be designed as an extensive-type green roof or the use of an alternate stormwater management practices set forth in the attached Low Impact Planning and Construction Checklist could be explored. - While the overage is an existing non-conforming condition, the Board may, at its discretion, request that the Applicant address the overage as a condition of approval.
-We respectfully ask the Board to consider this mitigative recommendation. - 2) The proposed plans indicate that the Applicant will preserve the existing roof leaders and site drainage at the site.
-The existing building has one downspout on the north side of the building that discharges to the impervious surface adjoining Pine Street and one downspout on the east side of the building that discharges to a concrete swale running north to Pine Street.
-These areas where stormwater collected from the roof is conveyed over impervious surfaces could be areas that could potentially be modified for green infrastructure elements.
+- 1) We understand that the proposed work does not include any site work and will not disturb any ground since the work is primarily a vertical addition. - 2) The proposed vertical addition requires new downspouts to be install on the east side of the building.
+It appears that the existing downspouts are directed into underground pipelines that we assume connect directly to the storm drain line in Pine Street.
+If plans are not available to confirm this assumption, we recommend that the Applicant provide testimony as to whether the stormwater collected from the roof is conveyed directly to the storm drain line in Pine Street. - 3) As the existing and proposed impervious coverage for the site is 97.6% and Zone MR limits the maximum impervious coverage to 65%, we recommend that the resulting overage area (~1,400 ft2) be conveyed to a green infrastructure element.
+More specifically, a portion of the proposed rooftop area over the second-story addition could be design as an extensive-type green roof, or explore the use of alternate stormwater management practices set forth in the attached Low Impact Planning and Construction Checklist.
+While the overage is an existing non-conforming condition, the Board may, at its discretion, request that the Applicant address the overage as a condition of approval.
+We respectfully ask the Board to consider this mitigative recommendation. - 4) Please see attached the Low Impact Planning and Construction Checklist.
+This suggested list was compiled by the VEC based on best available practices.